 Cato and Vita had seated themselves on the floor, Cato staring up at the ceiling as if it held the answer to a riddle and Vita glaring at the sleeping forms of Aelius and Nikon.
 Dylis chose to ignore them in favor of the two people guarding the front door.

 Aculeo had remained in the same spot he'd been occupying when she'd gone into the kitchen, still standing at attention, eyes straight ahead.
-Next to him Huw had taken up position, sneaking not so subtle glances at his fellow guard every other moment.
+Alongside him, Huw had taken up position, sneaking not so subtle glances at his fellow guard every other moment.

 'See you learned to get along quick,' Dylis signed, unable to fight back a grin.